JeroenKnoops/fsf2017/README.md

-# Full stack fest 2017
+# Full Stack Fest 2017

-This week we (Jeroen and Niek) enjoyining Full Stack Fest 2017 Barcelona, a week-long full stack development conference with a focus on solving current problems with new & inspiring perspectives.
+This week we (Jeroen and Niek) enjoyining [Full Stack Fest 2017 Barcelona](https://2017.fullstackfest.com/). a week-long full stack development conference with a focus on solving current problems with new & inspiring perspectives.

 In this quite short blog we just summerizing briefly the talks and our opinion about the talks and / or the subject.

-The first two days are more backend focuest, the last two days have a frontend focus.
+The first two days are more backend focussed, the last two days have a frontend focus.

 ## Day one

 ### Keynotes - Science - Backup the internet
 Rating: :star: :star: :star: :star:

-Karissa McKelvey ([@ihid](https://twitter.com/ihid)) discussed the topic to share fairly large data sets in the science community in a secure and distributed way.
+Karissa McKelvey ([@okdistribute](https://twitter.com/okdistribute)) discussed the topic to share fairly large data sets in the science community in a secure and distributed way.
 The [dat project](https://docs.datproject.org/) enables file sharing via peer to peer for example with the beaker browser.

-### Ehtereum
+### Ehtereum, aeternity and the distributed wonders
 Rating: :star: :star: :star: :star:

 Luca Marchesini ([@kuzzleio](https://twitter.com/kuzzleio)) did a great job by explanining about blockchain and the differences between ethereum and bitcoin.
+Blockchain; the system where playing by the rules is more profitable than cheating.

-### Terraform
+### Terraform in your delivery pipeline
 Rating: :star: :star:

 We love the Terraform frawork of HashiCorp but the talk not as good as we hoped, nothing new.
-The speaker Anton ([@antonbabenko](https://twitter.com/antonbabenko)) is an expert and topic an also maintains some great [Terraform modules](https://github.com/terraform-community-modules).
+The speaker Anton ([@antonbabenko](https://twitter.com/antonbabenko)) is an expert on the topic and also maintains some great [Terraform modules](https://github.com/terraform-community-modules).

 ### Migrating an existing service to serverless
 Rating: :star: :star: